Translation in the Wild: What Explains the Origin of LLMs’ Translation Abilities?

 Of course, the model occasionally stumbles upon “needles in a haystack”---training instances containing exact translation pairs.
 When this happens, the model may exploit the multilingual embeddings already learned from the previous steps to better align bilingual context present in a current \emph{Local} context window.
 And then it may, in turn, leverage this \emph{Local alignment} to improve its global cross-lingual representation potential at the next step.

-This kind of ongoing \emph{iteration} between Local and Global learning is a natural and very helpful consequence of \emph{batch training} which causes the model to update its weights after every training step.
+This kind of ongoing \emph{iteration} between Local and Global learning is a natural and very helpful consequence of \emph{batch training}, in which the model updates its weights after every step.
+In stochastic mini-batch training, each step’s gradient is computed over a shuffled mini-batch that typically mixes examples from different languages and domains.
+When a batch happens to contain both an occasional local bilingual cue and many globally related monolingual fragments, the single update aggregates these signals, simultaneously strengthening direct mappings and broader cross-lingual structure.
+Because mini-batches (often hundreds to thousands of sentences) may be reshuffled and resampled across successive steps and epochs, these heterogeneous mixtures can recur with different neighbors, so weights adjusted on one step are immediately put to work in the next one, closing the loop between Local and Global learning.
 Once updated, the weights are used in the next iteration, continuously improving the model’s translation abilities (among other abilities it may learn in the process).
-Notably, the \emph{very same processes} that are deployed in a much larger context window at inference are also operative in the multiple iterations in a narrower window during training.
+Notably, the \emph{same local processes} are consistently employed across all stages of training.